d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

   What if after using this for a while you feel closing the tab without confirmation is dangerous?
 You have a couple of options:

-  1. You can keep using the `tab-bar-close-tab-by-name' command, but no longer let Embark press `RET' for you:
+  1. You can keep using the `tab-bar-close-tab-by-name' command, but have Embark ask you for confirmation:
      ┌────
+     │ (push #'embark--confirm
+     │       (alist-get 'tab-bar-close-tab-by-name
-     │ (add-to-list 'embark-allow-edit-actions 'tab-bar-close-tab-by-name)
+     │ 		 embark-pre-action-hooks))
      └────

   2. You can write your own command that prompts for confirmation and